Measuring the giant radio galaxy length distribution with the LoTSS: Theory

 \subsubsection{Distribution for RGs}

-To model length and orientation, we consider a \emph{vector} $\vec{L} \in \mathbb{R}^3$ (of length $L \coloneqq ||\vec{L}||_2$) for each RG.
-In accordance with the IAU Solar System convention for positive poles, the unit vector $\hat{L} \in \mathbb{S}^2$ marks the direction from which the central Kerr black hole is seen rotating in counterclockwise direction.\footnote{$\mathbb{S}^2$ is the unit two-sphere.} We define the inclination angle $\Theta$ as the angle between $\vec{L}$ and a vector parallel to the line of sight pointing \emph{towards} the observer.\footnote{When $\Theta = 0$, the positive pole's jet points towards us, and the black hole is seen rotating in counterclockwise direction; when $\Theta = 90\degree$, the jets lie in the plane of the sky; when $\Theta = 180\degree$, the positive pole's jet points away from us, and the black hole rotates in clockwise direction.} Observations that allow one to measure the orientation of the RG axis in 3D are time-intensive, and so usually only the RG length \emph{projected} onto the plane of the sky is known.\\ Geometrically, we model RGs as line segments --- as if they were `thin sticks', with vanishing volumes --- so that the projected proper length RV $L_\mathrm{p}$ relates to $L$ and $\Theta$ through
+To model length and orientation, we consider a vector $\vec{L} \in \mathbb{R}^3$ (of length $L \coloneqq ||\vec{L}||_2$) for each RG.
+In accordance with the IAU Solar System convention for positive poles, the unit vector $\hat{L} \in \mathbb{S}^2$ marks the direction from which the central Kerr black hole is seen rotating in anticlockwise direction.\footnote{$\mathbb{S}^2$ is the unit two-sphere.} We define the inclination angle $\Theta$ as the angle between $\vec{L}$ and a vector parallel to the line of sight pointing towards the observer.\footnote{When $\Theta = 0$, the positive pole's jet points towards us, and the black hole is seen rotating in anticlockwise direction; when $\Theta = 90\degree$, the jets lie in the plane of the sky; when $\Theta = 180\degree$, the positive pole's jet points away from us, and the black hole rotates in clockwise direction.} Observations that allow one to measure the orientation of the RG axis in 3D are time-intensive, and so usually only the RG length projected onto the plane of the sky is known.